cms-opendata-workshop/workshop2024-lesson-statistical-inference/episodes/01-statinference.md

 - Understand the role of statistical inference in an analysis and related terminology.
 - Understand the concept of a statistical model and a likelihood.
 - Learn the types of statistical models generally used in analyses.
+- Learn how the constraints on nuisance parameters are implemented.
+-
 :::::::::::

 ::: callout